yge58/caffe2-opencv-ndkcamera/README.md

 <3> caffe2

-# Be specific, what is written in cpp?
+# To be specific, the following are in cpp
-In this app, I tried to code almost everything in cpp.

 <1> handle camera at low-level in cpp